Why OpenClaw Slows Down

 Stay Compliant by Default

 Every prompt, every output, every model weight stays inside your OpenClaw server environment.
 No third-party data exposure — compliance is structural, not a setting.
+Local caching ensures sensitive data never leaves your server.

 Performance Comparison · API vs GPU Server